Theta

 Its arrival ruptured the splendor of the royal gathering.
 At the door to the grand hall, it stood like an obelisk of death.
 Foreboding in both size and proportion, being shaped roughly like a casket on its end and having the girth of a small carriage.
 Even under the light of the mirror room’s thousand candles and their thousand reflections, it was black as midnight.
 A troupe of servants slowly ushered the giant load down the vast hall, toiling through the harlequin mob, and installed it finally at the seat of the royal pair.

 The queen whispered her discreet surprise to a lady in waiting, who in turn demanded the same to a guard who remained at the box.
-“Her majesty the queen demands to know why you have interrupted her most splendid of engagements with…this.”

 “By order of his majesty, the king,” replied the guard, “a delivery from the watchmaker Foucault.”
 From a slot on the box, the guard extracted a file, an envelope bearing the words, “Read Me” in fanciful calligraphy.
 He handed it to the lady and added, “a gift for her majesty, the queen.”
 Wisely, he took his leave according to custom, bowing humbly and backing away slowly so as not to turn his back to the royal couple.
 The king, seated next to his wife, let slip a faint smile, pleased that he had so far succeeded in surprising his wife and their guests.
 The queen motioned for the lady to open the envelope.
 The lady unfolded the paper and read the only words written inside.